alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Opportunity for Profit
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A business relationship is often indicated when a worker has the ability to realize a profit or incur a loss, reflecting their control over the financial and operational aspects of the services they provide.
-Self-employed individuals typically negotiate their own rates, choose which contracts to accept, and may take on multiple contracts simultaneously.
-To fulfill contractual obligations, they often incur and manage expenses, which directly influence their potential for profit.
+A business relationship is often indicated when a worker has the ability to realize a profit or incur a loss, reflecting their
+ control over the financial and operational aspects of the services they provide.
+Self-employed individuals typically
+ negotiate their own rates, choose which contracts to accept, and may take on multiple contracts simultaneously.
+To fulfill
+ contractual obligations, they often incur and manage expenses, which directly influence their potential for profit.

 In contrast, employees generally do not bear financial risk or benefit from profit.
-While commission-based employees may increase their earnings through performance, this does not represent profit in the traditional sense, as it does not reflect income earned beyond expenses.
-Moreover, employees do not typically share in a business’s profits or losses.
+While commission-based employees may
+increase their earnings through performance, this does not represent profit in the traditional sense, as it does not reflect
+income earned beyond expenses.
+Moreover, employees do not typically share in a business's profits or losses.

-When assessing worker classification, the Canada Revenue Agency (CRA) considers the extent to which the individual controls their revenue and expenses.
-Another key factor is the method of payment: employees are usually compensated at a fixed rate based on a consistent pay schedule (e.g., hourly, weekly, or annually).
-Self-employed individuals, however, are often paid a flat rate for a specific job, especially when they absorb related costs—an arrangement that commonly signals a business relationship.
+When assessing worker classification, the Canada Revenue Agency (CRA) considers the extent to which the individual controls
+their revenue and expenses.
+Another key factor is the method of payment: employees are usually compensated at a fixed rate
+based on a consistent pay schedule (e.g., hourly, weekly, or annually).
+Self-employed individuals, however, are often paid a
+flat rate for a specific job, especially when they absorb related costs—an arrangement that commonly signals a business
+relationship.

 The worker is an employee when: